 Renaissance fashion design

 The unit concluded with students creating a one-minue video, which reflected their groups process of creation, essential question and enduring understanding of the Renaissance.
 Students were given printable directions, storyboards, and templates, pulled from this Edutopia piece.
-Students has to complete a project storyboard which served as another formative assessmsent.
+Students has to complete a project storyboard which served as another formative assessment.
 In their video, students reflected on the iterative process, but also had the opportunity to demonstrate the deeper learning of their essential question that was uncovered through the process of making what they made.
 Student videos were posted to Instagram to give them an authentic, global audience for their work.
-Here is an example of a student #makergram:

 For more on connecting your makerspace to what is happening in your school community, be sure to check out my course!